dafnepalu/dafnepalu.github.io/about.md

 permalink: /about/
 ---

 Hi there!
 I'm Dafne.
-I went through at career change at 30 to become a developer, and I create this blog to document my discoveries in programming in a way that's relatable and easy to understand.
+I went through at career change at 30 to become a developer, and I created this blog to document my discoveries in programming in a way that's relatable and easy to understand.

 ### More Information